Nanning

 Beginning in 1949, as it underwent sustained industrial growth, Nanning's economy began developing beyond its former role, and the city became essentially a commercial and administrative centre.
 Today, Nanning is considered the economic, financial and cultural center of Guangxi, and the chief centre for the training of the Zhuang minority in Guangxi.
 The People's Park is located in the center of the city.
+The city also serves as a gateway for the China-ASEAN opening up and cooperation.

-The city is home to several notable universities, including Guangxi University, Guangxi Medical University, Guangxi University for Nationalities and Guangxi Arts University.
+As of 2025, Nanning was ranked one of the top 150 science cities in the world by scientific research outputs.
+The city is home to several notable universities in South China, including Guangxi University, Guangxi Medical University, Guangxi University for Nationalities, Guangxi University of Finance and Economics and Guangxi Arts University.

 History

+Imperial era

 Nanning, an ancient city with a long history and rich culture, was part of Baiyue ethnic groups in the ancient time.
 In the first year of Daxing period of Eastern Jin Dynasty (AD 318), Jinxing County, established here as one of the county towns, ushered a history of 1700 years of Nanning organizational system.
 During the Zhenguan period of Tang dynasty (AD 632), it was renamed Yong prefecture (Yongzhou) and established Yongzhou government seat, which is why it has been called Yong (邕) for short.
 In the first year of Taiding period of Yuan dynasty (AD1318), Yongzhou was renamed Nanning, meaning the Pacified South.

 Nanning was once the territory of the Baiyue people and became the capital of Jinxing Prefecture which was separated from Yulin Prefecture of the Eastern Jin Dynasty.

-In 1076 during the Lý–Song War Yongshou was besieged by Lý forces.
+In 1076 during the Lý–Song War Yongzhou was besieged by Lý forces.
 Under the leadership of Su Jian, the garrison held out for forty-two days before succumbing.
 The city was razed to the ground and its people massacred by Lý dynasty.

 In the Yuan dynasty in 1324, it was renamed Nanning Lu (Nanning Circuit) of Yongzhou.
 Historically, Nanning was famous for trade, and had permanent business offices from other areas in China since the Song dynasty.
 In the Ming dynasty Nanning developed into an economic center of the Zuo River and the You River with the reputation of "Little Nanjing".

+People's Republic era

-On 4 December 1949, Nanning was captured by the CPC; in January 1950, Nanning municipality was set up, and identified as the capital city of Guangxi on 8 February of the same year; in March 1958, the Guangxi Zhuang Autonomous Region was established, and Nanning municipality was the capital city.
+On 4 December 1949, Nanning was captured by the Communist Party. in January 1950, Nanning municipality was set up, and identified as the capital city of Guangxi on 8 February of the same year; in March 1958, the Guangxi Zhuang Autonomous Region was established, and Nanning municipality was the capital city.

-Nanning serves as host for the annual China-ASEAN EXPO (CASEAN EXPO) which began in 2004 and was the venue for the 2006 "World Robotics Olympiad".
+Nanning served as host for the annual China–ASEAN Expo (CASEAN Expo) which began in 2004.
+The city was also the venue for the 2006 World Robotics Olympiad.